c-skills/rust1/README.md

 They do have a point, but as always: it depends!

-Did they finger-point [Log4Shell](https://en.wikipedia.org/wiki/Log4Shell) that was a devastating *cyber pathogen* (lol) in a memory-safe language.
+Did they finger-point [Log4Shell](https://en.wikipedia.org/wiki/Log4Shell) that was a devastating *cyber pathogen* (lol) in a memory-safe language?
 I am not mentioning all the pwnage that happened due to PHP or how lot of the issues addressed in [rustsec](https://rustsec.org/advisories/) are actually memory-issues ...

 I am stopping here and are not entering the full discussion about memory-safety, GC, performance, confinements,